 MDMA is man-made—it doesn’t come from a plant like marijuana does.
 Other chemicals or substances—such as caffeine, dextromethorphan (found in some cough syrups), amphetamines, PCP, or cocaine—are sometimes added to, or substituted for, MDMA in Ecstasy tablets.
-Makers of MDMA can add anything they want to the drug, so its purity is always in question.
+Makers of MDMA can add anything they want to the drug, which results in its purity always being in question.

-MDMA users can also become dehydrated through vigorous activity in a hot environment.
+MDMA users often become dehydrated through vigorous activity in a hot environment.
 It may not seem like a big deal, but when MDMA interferes with the body’s ability to regulate its temperature, it can cause dangerous overheating, called hyperthermia.
-This, in turn, can lead to serious heart and kidney problems—or, rarely, death.
-MDMA can be extremely dangerous in high doses or when multiple small doses are taken within a short time period to maintain the high.
-High levels of the drug in the blood stream can increase the risk of hyperthermia, seizures, and the ability of the heart to maintain its normal rhythms.
+MDMA can be extremely dangerous in high doses or when multiple small doses are taken quickly to maintain the high.
+High levels of the drug in the bloodstream can increase the risk of hyperthermia, seizures, and other adverse effects on a person’s physical and mental well-being.

 - Cognitive impairment: Cognitive function can be affected, leading to memory loss, impaired judgment, and difficulty concentrating.